-Study of works by French women writers of different literary periods; portrayal of women by French male and female authors.Taught in English; counts toward French major/minor; counts toward Women's Studies minor.
+Study of works by French women writers of different literary periods; portrayal of women by French male and female authors.
+Taught in English.

 381 Masterpieces of French Literature in Translation

 Designed for those with no background in French.
 Introduction to important writers of several periods.
 Taught in English.
 Does not count toward a French major or minor.